 Line 51: a recent review of the H&Z hypothesis in lizards supporting the statement here is (Megía-Palma, R., Barrientos, R., Gallardo, M., Martínez, J., & Merino, S. (2021).
 Brighter is darker: the Hamilton–Zuk hypothesis revisited in lizards.
 Biological Journal of the Linnean Society, 134(2), 461-473.).

 Response: Thank you for more recent reference, it has been used here and other places within the in the manuscript.
 Lines 53-54: “where testosterone reduces immunocompetence and increases the incidence or severity of parasitism” I would be careful citing here Roberts et al 2004 because in that paper the authors clearly say that the IHH is not demonstrated in reptiles and blood parasites (although it is fulfilled with ectoparasites).
 Response: Agreed.
-This reference has been removed and the reference the reviewer suggested (Megía-Palma et al., 2021) has been used.
+This reference has been removed and the reference the reviewer suggested (Megía-Palma et al., 2021) has been used instead.
 We also clarify that Roberts et al., 2004 found species level support rather whole taxon (reptile) support.

 Lines 57-59: yes, but the distance travelled by the lizards per se can also explain exposure to ectoparasites (two examples supporting my comment: - Wieczorek, M., Rektor, R., Najbar, B., & Morelli, F. (2020).
 Tick parasitism is associated with home range area in the sand lizard, Lacerta agilis.
 Amphibia-Reptilia, 41(4), 479-488. - Barrientos, R., & Megía-Palma, R. (2021).
 Associated costs of mitigation-driven translocation in small lizards.
 Amphibia-Reptilia, 42(3), 275-282.
 Response: We have added a caveat of increased locomotion or poor health of host influencing susceptibility of parasite infection.